-Enrollment for Citrus Springs Charter School began in the summer of 2016, and remains open all school year.
-School leadership expects enrollment to grow throughout the school year.
-High school enrollment is expected to grow significantly in years two and three of operation, when accreditation is finalized and the school is able to offer a-g level courses.
+Enrollment for the school began in the summer of 2018, and remains open all school year.
+School leadership expects Homeschool enrollment to grow throughout the school year.
+High school enrollment is expected to grow in years two and three of operation, when accreditation is finalized and the school is able to offer a-g level courses.

-As of the CBEDS data collection (10/5/2016), the majority of school enrollment is in the Quest Academy.
-20% of the school's enrollment (40 students) are in Citrus Springs Homeschool, and 80% (164 students) are in Quest Academy.
+As of the CBEDS data collection (10/3/2018) the total school enrollment is 448 students.
+The majority of school enrollment is in the Otay Ranch Academy for the Arts (93%), which is 417 student; 7% of the school's enrollment (31 students) are in Homeschool.

-Data Source: OASIS Daily Enrollment Totals Report (as of 10/5/2016)
+Data Source: OASIS Daily Enrollment Totals Report (as of 10/3/2018)

-The K-8 Quest Academy has doubled program enrollment since it opened in 2013-14 under Harbor Springs Charter School.
+The K-8 Otay Ranch Academy of the Arts (ORAA) has nearly tripled program enrollment since it opened in 2014-15 under Harbor Springs Charter School.
+Overall school enrollment is about 48% male and 52% female.

-Data Source: OASIS Daily Enrollment Totals Report (as of 10/5/2016)
+Data Source: OASIS Daily Enrollment Totals Report (as of 10/3/2018)